Pop Culture Madness!

 Every restaurant Gordon Ramsay visited in Season 2 (2008/9)of (US) Kitchen Nightmares closed.

-In the aftermath of Hurricane Ike, Comcast customers were billed for unreturned equipment that had been destroyed by the hurricane.
+In the aftermath of Hurricane Ike, Comcast customers were billed for unreturned equipment destroyed by the hurricane.
 Customers were charged as much as $1000 for failing to return modems, DVRs, and other equipment that had been lost or destroyed.

 Firsts and the Biggest Christmas Gifts